himanshupapola/ForzaDash/README.md

 ForzaDash is not a mod menu, trainer, or memory editor.
 It does not patch, inject into, or modify Forza files.
 It only listens to telemetry that Forza already sends through Data Out.

+If you want to work along with me on project or have some really good ideas on this @boring_coder Telegram

 ## Demo

 https://github.com/user-attachments/assets/e52d98cd-b22d-4727-8465-2ab6a72d2553